MarketSquare/DbBot/README.md

 DbBot
 =====

-DbBot is a Python script used to serialize Robot Framework produced test run results, i.e. output.xml files, into a SQLite database.
+DbBot is a Python script to serialize Robot Framework produced test run results, i.e. output.xml files, into a SQLite database.
 This way the future Robot Framework related tools and plugins will have a unified storage for the test result data.